Pinafore/cl1-hw/logreg/readme.md

 1. What is the role of the learning rate?
 2. How many passes over the data do you need to complete for the *model* to stabilize?
 The various metrics can give you clues about what the model is doing, but no one metric is perfect.
-3. What words are the best predictors of each class?
+3. Pretend you need to explain to your boss what features you use to discover a post is about baseball or hockey.
+How would you answer this question?
+What words are the best predictors of each class?
 How (mathematically) did you find them?
-4. What words are the poorest predictors of classes?
+4. What words aren't good predictors of either class?
 How (mathematically) did you find them?

 Extra credit: